-We now consider a new game, that we call the thin-rich game, which takes place in the same setting as the cake cutting game.
-We then show that a bound of $\Omega(\log n - \log c)$ on the complexity of thin-rich will give a lower bound of $\Omega(n(\log n - \log c))$ for cake cutting.
+This section is devoted to showing an $\Omega(n \log n)$ lower bound on the complexity of cake cutting for deterministic algorithms.
+We first introduce a new game, that we call the thin-rich game, which takes place in the same setting as the cake cutting game.
+We then introduce what we call value trees, which represent certain types of cake value functions that will be useful for us.
+We then give an adversarial strategy for the thin-rich game on value trees.
+This adversarial strategy gives a bound of $\Omega(\log n - \log c)$ on the complexity of the thin-rich rich game.
+We then show that any protocol for cake cutting has to essentially solve $\Theta(n)$ different thin-rich games, giving us a lower bound of $\Omega(n(\log n - \log c))$ on the complexity of cake cutting.